 The journey of having cancer has not been easy.
 I can’t say it’s a blessing to have cancer, but it has certainly made my point of view towards life much brighter.
 I value every single day of life that I have and every single person in my life.
 I’m grateful to my mom for being there for me every single day at the hospital.
 Every single treatment, doctor appointment and MRI, scans and all the appointments I’ve had.
 She has never left my side.

 I want to be someone admirable in this life.
 I want to be an example to many that no matter what life gives you, you can make it through all obstacles.
 No matter what you have been through, a positive mind always prevails.

-I want to be that person that makes something good of himself and encourage other to do the same.
-I want to make my mother proud by being a strong, independent and commendable man to society.”
+I want to be that person that makes something good of himself and encourages others to do the same.
+I want to make my mother proud by being a strong, independent, and commendable man to society.”

 You have the power to help kids, like Dante, live a life beyond their cancer diagnosis.
 Help us continue our fight to find a cure.